SvOlli/sorbus/doc/cpu_detect.md

 variant can do this, they all require two clock cycles.

 The rest of the detection is rather plain.
 The $5c opcode in line 11 is evaluated as a 4 bytes instruction.
-The only 4 byte opcode the CPU has.
+The only 4 byte opcode this CPU has.
 Only the 65816 also has 4 byte opcodes.

-In this case the `SEC` that's evaluated by all other CPUs (except for the 65816), is skipped, so the `BCC`-branch is taken by this CPU only.
-(Also branching requires only two clock cycles, not three like with all others.)
+This opcode however, even though it is called `AUG`, behaves like a 4 byte `NOP`.
+So, in this case the `SEC`, that's evaluated by all other CPUs (except for the 65816), is skipped, and the `BCC`-branch is taken by this CPU only.
+(The 4510 chip uses the $5c opcode, now called `MAP` and shrunken down to 1 byte, to set up memory mapping.
+Also note that branching requires only two clock cycles, not three like with all other 6502 variants.)

 The Mysterious Problem